sheeyam/ProductRESTApi/README.md

 # ProductRESTApi
-A REST Api developed on PHP to retrieve product and product categories
+A REST Api developed on PHP to retrieve Products and Product Categories